 The Data Distilleries Era [1996-2003] The datamining projects running as of 1993 called for better database support.
 It culminated in the spin-off Data Distilleries, which based their analytical customer relationship suite on the power provided by the early MonetDB implementations.
 In the years following, many technical innovations were paired with strong industrial maturing of the software base.
 Data Distilleries became a subsidiary of SPSS in 2003, which was acquired by IBM in 2009.

 The Open-Source Product [2008-2010] MonetDB/SQL is the result of a multi-year activity to improve the software stack as a basis for datawarehouses.
-A spin-off company was set up to support its market take-up, to provide a foundation for QA, and support development activities hard to justify in a research institute.
+A spin-off company of CWI was set up to support its market take-up, to provide a foundation for QA, and support user requested development activities hard to justify in a research institute.

-The Future The MonetDB software framework provides a rich setting to pursue database research.
 We hope that many may benefit from our investments, both research, hobby and business wise.
+Don't be shy to express this on the social media.